MaxraySavage/Hugo-Blog/content/posts/PEMDAS-from-scratch.md

 ```

 ## Closing Thoughts
 I really like any time I get to use recursion in a reasonable way so I enjoyed figuring out how to deal with parentheses.
 I like this project because I feel like I came away witha deeper understanding of how expressions are evaluated.
 What a wild ride!
-You can check out the game calculationster here
+You can check out the game calculationster here: